A note on sex and gender

 The most common symptom is a new pain in the bones.

-This pain is similar to arthritis or exercise strain in that it may come and go at first but become constant over time.
+This pain is similar to arthritis or exercise strain in that it may come and go or it may become constant over time.
 The pain may also be worse when lying down or resting.

 The pain may range from mild to severe and feel like a dull ache, stabbing, or burning.